Your search did not match any results.

 “This new Oracle cloud region in France is very positive news,” said Patrice Valadeau, Group Chief Information Officer, Suez.
 “This will provide more options for Suez in our business applications deployment while also keeping the data of our customers in the country.”

-"The opening of this new cloud region is a welcome investment in cloud technologies in France by Oracle.
-This will provide more opportunities for Pernod Ricard to take advantage of the speed, agility and security benefits of Oracle Cloud Infrastructure from a facility in our own country", IT Procurement Director at Pernod Ricard, Frédéric Andre said.
+“The opening of this new cloud region is a welcome investment in cloud technologies in France by Oracle.
+This will provide more opportunities for Pernod Ricard to take advantage of the speed, agility and security benefits of Oracle Cloud Infrastructure from a facility in our own country,” said Frédéric Andre, IT Procurement Directory, Pernod Ricard.

 Jean-Philippe Lainard, IT manager, Association Centrale des Laiteries Cooperatives des Charentes et du Poitou (ACLCCP) said, “For more than 25 years, our company has been using Oracle databases with software developed internally with the Oracle Forms environment.
 The news that Oracle is developing a local data region is a major factor in our software migration projects.
 The proximity is an undeniable asset plus the possibilities offered by the cloud.
 We welcome this news with great enthusiasm.”